Faith Spear is an independent Criminologist based in the UK.

 Her interest is in policy, criminal justice reform, offender management and Restorative Justice (RJ).

-In October 2018, Faith was named alongside notable Suffragettes, Millicent Garrett Fawcett and Constance Andrews, as one of 100 Most Inspirational Suffolk Women from the past and the present day by Women’s Voices, Women’s Votes.
+In November 2018, Faith was named one of 100 Suffolk’s Inspirational Women by Archant.
+Separately, in October 2018, Faith was named as one of 100 Most Inspirational Suffolk Women from the past and the present day by Women’s Voices, Women’s Votes, alongside notable Suffragettes such as Millicent Garrett Fawcett and Constance Andrews.

 In March 2018, Faith became a trustee for Cleensheet, a charity which helps support ex-offenders into employment.

 In November 2017, she became an associate member of The Corbett Network, a group with a mission to bridge the gap from custody to community by improving routes to employment, founded by Lady Val Corbett.

 In April 2017, Faith was named a nominee for The Contrarian Prize.

 Until January 2017, she worked with the Independent Monitoring Boards serving as Chairman of IMB at HMP and YOI Hollesley Bay, Suffolk.

 Faith is part of the Reclaim Justice Network Steering Group.

 She is a member of Howard League for Penal Reform, a member of Centre for Crime and Justice Studies (CCJS) and a member of the European Group for the Study of Deviance and Social Control.

 Faith is a trained Gateway Assessor for the Citizens Advice Bureau (CAB), a member of Prison Fellowship (PF) and a trained Group Facilitator for the Sycamore Tree programme.

 Faith holds a BSc (Hons) in Criminology awarded by University of Essex and University of East Anglia.